Chapter 6: Remote and Distributed

 • Technical check: "Can everyone hear me?"

-• Start exactly on time even if people missing
+• Start exactly on time even if people are missing

 Opening script:

 "Good morning everyone.
-Let's start.
-Quick standup today.
-Same format.
+Quick standup today, same format.
+If you

-If you're blocked, speak up and we'll assign someone to help.
+are blocked, speak up and we will assign someone to help.
+Alice,

 Managing the Flow